agibsonsw/AndyEdits/README.md

 { "keys": ["ctrl+alt+m"], "command": "list_all_edits" },
 { "keys": ["ctrl+alt+c"], "command": "create_edit" }

-Hint: If you highlight an area, press Space then Undo, the whole of this area will become a single edit-region!

 CURRENT LIMITATIONS:
 Multi-select will only remember the first selection area.